pchalamet/MonoMerge/README.md

 # Monomerge
 Monomerge is a tool to merge several GIT repositories into a single mono-repository.
-All History is preserved on main branch.
+All History is preserved on specified branch.

 # How to build
 make